qwaneu/qwaneu.github.io/_drafts/dimensional-planning.md

 image: /attachments/blogposts/2020/dirtroad.jpg
 ---

+Starting new product development with the question 'What can we leave out?' may seem paradoxical.
+We do this to start a conversation between customers and developers, and as we go develop a shared language, so value can be delivered early and often.
+This is called Dimensional Planning.

-In this post, we will share a story of how we applied Dimensional Planning in a project we were involved in and how it helped us to steer the project towards delivering on its goals in time.
-We will also summarize Dimensional Planning, a simple but powerful (and not widely known) release planning technique.
+We will explain how Dimensional Planning can work by telling a story of how we applied Dimensional Planning in a project we were involved in and how it helped us to steer the project towards delivering its desired outcomes in time.

 ## The story

 In 2018, we joined a project to develop a new product for one of our customers.
 In true [agile fluency 'optimizing' style](https://martinfowler.com/articles/agileFluency.html), the team included business, marketing, UX, product vision, and development.
 We had a simple goal: enter the market with this new product.
 We had some new insights on dimensional planning and estimating and achieving goals.

 > For obvious reasons, we have to apply some discretion here.
 We cannot share all the project details, but add some concrete examples from the product we're currently working on, the online Agile fluency Diagnostic application.